 - 1. Set up the appliance hardware

 - 2. Perform initial command-line configuration

 - 3. Configure the appliance

 - Network interface configuration

 - Routing configuration

 - Alerting

-- Configuring Web Security components
+- Configuring web components

 - 4. Install off-appliance or optional components

-Skip to the next paragraph if you are setting up only Email Security Gateway.
-Before you configure an appliance for use with any Websense Web Security product, it is essential to note that one server in your network must serve as the policy source for all appliances running Websense software.
+Skip to the next paragraph if you are setting up only TRITON AP-EMAIL.
+Before you configure an appliance for use with any web protection product, it is essential to note that one server in your network must serve as the policy source for all appliances running Websense software.

-- Every Web Security deployment must include a policy source machine.
+- ◆ Every web protection deployment must include a policy source machine.
 This can be an appliance or a Windows or Linux server that hosts at least 2 components: Policy Broker and Policy Database (also hosts Policy Server and may host additional components).
-All other Websense appliances point to this machine and receive regular updates from it. - You must set up the policy source machine first, because all appliances must point to it and be able to communicate with it. - So, first configure a Windows or Linux policy source machine, or configure a policy source appliance first, as described below.
+All other Websense appliances point to this machine and receive regular updates from it. - ◆ You must set up the policy source machine first, because all appliances must point to it and be able to communicate with it. - So, first configure a Windows or Linux policy source machine, or configure a policy source appliance first, as described below.
 Then, configure the other appliances to point to it.